Fire Cadets – Post 788

 - Fire suppression techniques

-In addition, Explorers must have or earn certification in Cardiopulmonary Resuscitation and basic first aid.
+In addition, Cadets must have or earn certification in Cardiopulmonary Resuscitation and basic first aid.

-Explorer recruits successfully completing these requirements will receive their Explorer badge and a Certificate of Completion from the Fire Department.
+Cadet recruits successfully completing these requirements will receive their Cadet badge and a Certificate of Completion from the Fire Department.

 - Uniform accessories